serenity-is/docs/framework/dynamic-scripts/lookups.md

 The above screenshot displays what is returned for `"Lookup.Administration.Language"` which is defined on the `LanguageRow` using the `[LookupScript]` attribute.

-You should notice that it is very similar to the one we defined for our custom language lookup, containing a `Q.ScriptData.set` statement with some options and an array of language items.
+You should notice that it is very similar to the one we defined for our custom language lookup, containing a `ScriptData.set` statement with some options and an array of language items.

-Most dynamic scripts contain such a simple `Q.ScriptData.set` block with a key based on the script type and name.
+Most dynamic scripts contain such a simple `ScriptData.set` block with a key based on the script type and name.
 The remaining content is merely a JSON serialized array of objects.

-If we wanted to get the data part only in JSON format, e.g. without the `Q.ScriptData.set` part, we could use the `DynamicData` endpoint instead of the `DynJS`:
+If we wanted to get the data part only in JSON format, e.g. without the `ScriptData.set` part, we could use the `DynamicData` endpoint instead of the `DynJS`:

 ![Dynamic Data - Languages](img/dynamic-data-languages.png)